magento/devdocs/src/guides/v2.4/install-gde/system-requirements-tech.md

 ## Elasticsearch

 As of Magento 2.4.0, MySQL is no longer used for search.
 You must use [Elasticsearch]({{page.baseurl}}/install-gde/prereq/elasticsearch.html).
-Magento supports Elasticsearch 7.6.x.
+Magento is tested with Elasticsearch 7.6.x.
+You can use other versions at your discretion, but we recommend using the tested version of Elasticsearch.

 {:.bs-callout-warning}
 Magento no longer supports Elasticsearch [2.x, 5.x, and 6.x][].